What financial planning is NOT

 When my friend Kim at MapleMoney.com reviewed the e-book, it motivated me to give you my two cents.
 Kim provides a fantastic review of the book so I would encourage you to read her review.
-For me, I’d like to share with you what I liked the most about he book.
+For me, I’d like to share with you what I liked the most about the book.

-Too many opinions on what Financial Planning is
+Too many opinions on what financial planning is

 If you Google “Financial Planning”, you will find a lot of attempts at explaining what financial planning is.
 Even I have a video drawing analogies to a retirement plan and jigsaw puzzles.